Your free business.com+ membership unlocks exclusive tech deals and advisor support

 You can also use a VoIP adapter to convert certain traditional desk phones so they work with a cloud-based system.

-For most businesses, the advantages of a cloud-based phone system outweigh the drawbacks.
+For most businesses, the advantages of VoIP over traditional phone systems for business outweigh the drawbacks.
 The only major requirement is a fast, reliable business broadband connection, which ensures strong call quality and access to advanced features.

-• Lets employees make and receive calls from anywhere, which is ideal for remote and hybrid teams.
+• VoIP lets employees make and receive calls from anywhere, which is ideal for remote and hybrid teams.
+Traditional systems tie users to a physical desk or office location.

-• Integrates with popular business applications, including CRM platforms and help desk tools, to keep communications organized.
+• VoIP integrates with popular business applications, including CRM platforms and help desk tools, keeping communications organized.
+Traditional phone systems typically operate in isolation from your other software.

-• Eliminates the need for complex or expensive hardware, reducing setup and maintenance costs.
+• VoIP eliminates the need for complex or expensive on-site hardware, reducing setup and maintenance costs.
+Traditional systems require physical infrastructure that’s more costly to install and expand.

-• Provides limited location data for emergency services, which can affect how 911 calls are routed.
+• Landlines provide reliable location data for emergency services, whereas VoIP can complicate how 911 calls are routed, an important consideration for businesses with on-site staff.

 FYIDid you know